QUILT-3.063: A Study of N-803, haNK and Avelumab in Patients With Merkel Cell Carcinoma That Has Progressed After Checkpoint Therapy

 - Current chronic daily treatment (continuous for > 3 months) with systemic corticosteroids (dose equivalent to or greater than 10 mg/day methylprednisolone), excluding inhaled steroids.
 Short-term steroid use to prevent IV contrast allergic reaction or anaphylaxis in subjects who have known contrast allergies is allowed.

-- .
-Known hypersensitivity to any component of the study medication(s).
+- Known hypersensitivity to any component of the study medication(s), including anaphylactic reaction to sulfur-containing medications.

 - .
 Subjects taking any medication(s) (herbal or prescribed) known to have an adverse drug reaction with any of the study medications.

 - .
-Participation in an investigational drug study or history of receiving any investigational treatment within 14 days prior to screening for this study, except for testosterone-lowering therapy in men with prostate cancer.
+Participation in an investigational drug study or history of receiving any investigational treatment within 14 days prior to the start of treatment on this study, except for testosterone-lowering therapy in men with prostate cancer.

 - .
 Assessed by the Investigator to be unable or unwilling to comply with the requirements of the protocol.